What, exactly, is an SMS API?

 Use case: School saves time by sending messages via CRM

 Trinity Gardens School uses the email-to-SMS API in conjunction with its CRM, Simon, to send text messages to parents when their children are absent.
 This saves the school administrators time and helps keep kids safe.

 By bringing SMS into your preferred application, your team members won’t have to learn a new platform, and your IT team has one less platform to worry about when it comes to user access and security.

 What are the different types of APIs?

 Without getting too technical here (if you want all the tech detail, we suggest you dive straight in with our helpful documentation), there are different types of APIs.
-SMS Broadcasts supports both HTTP API and Email to SMS.
+You might have heard of REST or HTTP APIs.

 An HTTP SMS API lets you build your own SMS integration.
 It uses the HTTP protocol to connect your app to SMS Broadcast.
 Once set up, you can send and receive texts, check credit balance, and get SMS delivery status updates – all from within your chosen application.

 With our email-to-SMS API, you can send text messages over email easily.
 Many software packages with SMS capabilities can use the email-to-SMS gateway.
 It’s as simple as using your contact’s phone number as the email address: [mobilenumber]@e2s.smsbroadcast.com.au – with the first 459 characters of the email sent as a text.

 By default, sending a text via email with SMS Broadcast uses 3 SMS credits (which is why you get 459 characters to play with).
 You can reduce it to 1 SMS credit (so, 160 characters) in the portal if you want to save on credits.

 Adding SMS functionality to your website can be super helpful for you and your customers.
 You can set up notifications, sending an SMS when a customer fills out a form, for example.
 Or, you could use SMS for security – to verify a user is who they say they are, or for 2-factor authentication.